wmakley/tiny_serializer/README.md

 in the context of the serializer instance.
 It just makes it easier to use the [fast_jsonapi](https://github.com/Netflix/fast_jsonapi) gem later if you want.

+### Under the Hood

+Takes every attribute you define, and uses it to call `#public_send` on the object to serialize, then uses `#as_json` to serialize the resulting value.
+If you define the attribute with a block, it will call the block to get the value instead.

 ### Usage with Collections:

 Collections are handled automatically: